 Joining funds to buy a home is an alternative that is appropriate when someone is unable to buy a home alone.
 For someone already living with roommates, it is just a small leap to buying a home jointly.
 Co-buyers can buy one space to occupy jointly or buy property that has separate units.

 Joint property purchases require meeting with a real estate attorney to explain the different types of tenancy and what would happen if one party decides to sell.
 A common problem occurs when people buy a home together and one person wants to sell their portion of the property and the other party cannot afford to buy it.
 New financing may also be required.

 Buy a Short Sale

 In some circumstances, a home sold as a "short sale" can be a bargain.
 A short sale is a sale of a home for less than what remains on the mortgage.
+Lending institutions may use a particular real estate company to handle short sales.
 If the bank agrees to the sale, the homeowner has no further obligation of paying off the mortgage.
 In many instances, the sale price of a short sale home is less than other similar properties on the market.

 While these homes can appear to be a bargain, other costs may outweigh the bargain price.
 Consider the following: it may take months for a bank to respond to a purchase offer, the buyer may have to pay higher closing costs than required in a traditional home purchase, or the buyer may have to purchase the property "as-is."